tanaylab/metacells/sphinx/Metacells_Vignette.rst

 .. code::

+    TODOX: RSS BEFORE 2874056704 = 2.677 GB
+    TODOX: RSS AFTER 2874179584 = 2.677 GB
+    TODOX: RSS AFTER 2907066368 = 2.707 GB
+    TODOX: RSS AFTER 2907197440 = 2.708 GB
+    TODOX: RSS AFTER 2955689984 = 2.753 GB
+    TODOX: RSS AFTER 2955730944 = 2.753 GB
     set PBMC.clean.var[related_genes_module]: 21549 outliers (95.28%) out of 22617 int32 elements with 73 groups with mean size 14.63
     set PBMC.clean.varp[related_genes_similarity]: 22617 X 22617 float32s
+    TODOX: RSS AFTER 2978623488 = 2.774 GB

 This discovered 73 gene modules with ~15 genes in each one.
-Let us look at the modules containing suspect genes:
+In general, it may prove beneficial to look at each and every one of them.
+This would give us some idea about (most of) the gene modules that characterize the cell types in the data, and for our purpose now, may suggest additional lateral gene modules unrelated to our original suspect genes.
+However, to keep this vignette simple, let us just look at the modules containing already suspect genes:

 .. code:: ipython3